New icon set

 If your URS bin is full, or overflowing, please contact the London Borough of Tower Hamlets team.

-For more on how to use your URS bin, check out our how to guide.
+For more information on how to use your URS bin, check out our how to guide.

 How do I report dumped rubbish?